OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-04.md

 # Numbers Chapter 4

 ## Numbers 4:1
-The Lord spoke to Moses and Aaron, saying,
+The Lord communicated with Moses and Aaron, saying,

 ## Numbers 4:2
 “Take a census of the Kohathite branch of the Levites, by their families and their fathers’ households.